tswann/tswann.github.com/source/_posts/2013-12-03-azure-and-visual-studio-2013.markdown

 Unfortunately we didn't get on to things like logging, telemetry, Hadoop and Active Directory single sign on - time went over and then ran out.

-Overall a really informative session.

-The most important information for MSDN subsrcibers out there is just how much you get for free and it made me really think I should be doing more with my own sub.
-A Premium MSDN sub would allow you to run 3 VMs for 16 hours a day each month for absolutely no monies.
+The most important information for MSDN subsrcibers out there is just how much you get for free.
+A Premium MSDN sub would allow you to run 3 VMs for 16 hours a day each month for absolutely no monies - pretty cool.

 Visual Studio 2013